Personalization

 B2B businesses need contextual targeting, which roots from understanding the industry, accounts, and products.
 If you’re selling B2B products, consider investing in an intelligent technological solution that uses AI to predict touchpoints.

-AI and Ecommerce Personalization
+AI and eCommerce personalization

 Advancements in technology like artificial intelligence (AI) and machine learning (ML) have been major drivers of personalization.
 Machines are fast and crunch data quickly, enabling real-time optimization.